Beat-YT/FNFestival-Events/README.md

 ## SECTION

 The section is an optional track that contains events identifying the [structure of the song](https://www.masterclass.com/articles/songwriting-101-learn-common-song-structures).
-The game currently uses this information to direct where the camera will focus during the performance.
+The game currently uses some of these to direct where the camera will focus during the performance.

 - `[intro]`
 - `[verse]`